 Research Webzine of the KAIST College of Engineering since 2014

-Fall 2025 Vol. 25Professor Hoon Sohn’s research group has developed an automated inspection system that combines infrared and visual sensing to objectively evaluate steel bridge paint.
+Spring 2026 Vol. 26Professor Hoon Sohn’s research group has developed an automated inspection system that combines infrared and visual sensing to objectively evaluate steel bridge paint.
 The system measures coating thickness, detects damage, and assigns condition ratings, improving inspection safety, consistency, and maintenance decision-making.

 Prototype of the automated paint condition assessment system

-Paint is one of the most important protective layers on steel bridges, yet its condition is difficult to assess reliably.
+Paint is one of the important protective components on steel bridges, yet its condition is difficult to assess reliably.
 By shielding steel from moisture, salt, and air, paint helps prevent corrosion and extends the service life of bridges.
-When paint degrades, corrosion can develop beneath the surface before becoming visible, threatening both structural safety and maintenance efficiency.
+When paint degrades, defects such as corrosion can develop beneath the surface before becoming visible, threatening both structural safety and maintenance efficiency.
 Thus, regular inspection of bridge paint condition is essential.

 Despite its importance, paint inspection remains largely manual, typically relying on visual observation and contact-based measurements at a limited number of points.
 These methods are time-consuming, potentially dangerous often requiring work at height or beneath bridge decks, and subjective.
 Results can vary depending on the inspector experience and site accessibility.
 As infrastructure ages and maintenance demands increase, these limitations clearly highlight the need for a safer and more objective inspection approach.

-To address these challenges, Professor Hoon Sohn’s team in the School of Civil and Environmental Engineering at KAIST developed an automated system to evaluate steel bridge paint condition in a consistent and data-based manner.
-Rather than relying solely on human judgment, the system combines heat-based sensing and visual observation to inspect large surface areas while minimizing direct human involvement.
+To address these challenges, Professor Hoon Sohn’s research team in the Department of Civil and Environmental Engineering at KAIST developed an automated system to evaluate steel bridge paint condition in a consistent and data-based manner.
+Rather than relying solely on human judgment, the system combines active infrared-based sensing and visual observation to inspect large surface areas while minimizing direct human involvement.

 The system works by heating the painted surface as it moves along the bridge and observing how the surface responds.
-A heat-sensing camera records temperature changes that reveal variations in paint thickness, while a standard camera captures surface images showing visible damage such as corrosion or cracking.
-By analyzing these two types of information together, the system can evaluate hidden and visible paint conditions across an entire site.
+An infrared camera captures temperature changes that reveal variations in paint thickness and presence of defects, while a RGB camera captures surface images showing visible characteristics on surface.
+By analyzing these two types of information together, the system can evaluate visible and invisible paint conditions across an entire inspection area.

-In the evaluation process, paint thickness is first evaluated over the surface, damaged areas are then identified and measured, and these findings are combined to produce an overall paint condition rating (Figure 1).
-This structured process mirrors existing inspection guidelines, allowing engineers and maintenance planners to interpret results easily and consistently.
+In the evaluation process, paint thickness is quantified over the entire area, damaged areas are identified and measured, and these findings are combined to produce an overall paint condition rating (Fig. 1).
+This process is designed to follow the existing inspection guidelines, allowing engineers and maintenance planners to interpret results easily and consistently.

 Figure 1 Paint condition assessment process